Valuation Of Supply Under GST - When Discount Is Given

 Concepts Of Discounts

-• Discounts Given Before or At Time Of Supply: Such discounts are to be mentioned in the invoice separately.
-It will not be added to the value of supply.
-An example of such a discount can be offered by paying at the time of supply.
-Such discounts are recorded in the invoice; thus, GST is charged on the gross amount, and fewer discounts are recorded in the invoice.
+Discounts Given Before or At Time Of Supply: Discounts must be clearly stated on the invoice as separate items, and they are not added to the value of the supply.
+For example, a discount may be offered for paying at the time of supply.
+These discounts are recorded on the invoice, but GST is only charged on the net amount after the discount is applied.

-• Discounts Given Post Supply: If the following requirements are met, post-supply discounts, or the discounts granted after the supply is made, are permitted as a deduction from the value of the supply.
-Discounts are in terms of the agreement between the supplier and recipient who entered an agreement where the discount is mentioned.
+Discounts Given Post Supply: Post-supply discounts, or discounts granted after the supply has been made, may be deducted from the value of the supply if certain requirements are met.
+These discounts must be part of the agreement between the supplier and recipient, and the agreement must specify the discount.

-The recipient reverses the proportionate input tax credit.
-The buyer who claimed an input tax credit (ITC) for the GST due on the invoice's gross amount.
-As a result, the supplier gives him a credit note for the discounts.
+In addition, the recipient must reverse the proportionate input tax credit that was claimed for the GST due on the invoice’s gross amount.
+The supplier will provide a credit note for the discount to cover this reversal.

-The GST liability of the provider cannot be decreased if any of the requirements mentioned above are not met.
-To cover the cost of the discount, the supplier may instead issue a commercial credit note.
-In this instance, the buyer is not required to reverse any input tax credits.
+If any of these requirements are not met, the GST liability of the supplier cannot be reduced.
+In such cases, the supplier may issue a commercial credit note to cover the cost of the discount.
+In this scenario, the buyer is not required to reverse any input tax credits.

 To Summarise Discount

-Discount Given Allowed As Deduction From Transaction Value?
+Discount Given Allowed As a Deduction From Transaction Value?

 On or before the time of supply and recorded in a tax invoice Yes